Canadian military bands: Band characteristics

 The Canadian Armed Forces mandate the existence of 2 distinct band types.
 Military bands are typically structured as brass and reed bands, or pipe and drum bands.
 These statuses, as defined in Queen's Regulations and Orders Chapter 32 and the Canadian Forces Band Instructions, requires that the bands follow all of the applicable Department of National Defence and Canadian Forces regulations concerning military bands and the provision of musical support.
-When two bands are perform together, they are referred to as Combined Bands.
+When two bands perform together, they are referred to as Combined Bands.
 When more than two bands are on parade, they are referred to as Massed Bands.
 Formerly, 2 more band types existed, corps of drums and drum and bugle corps.

 Brass and reeds bands are performing ensembles consisting of several members of the woodwind instrument family, brass instrument family, and percussion instrument family.

 Pipe and drum bands are performing ensembles consisting of bagpipes, and a drum corps composed of a bass drum, scottish tenor drums and snare drums.

 Reserve corps of drums, active in a few regiments, are performing ensembles consisting of a percussion section made up of a bass drum, clash cymbals, tenor drums and snare drums (plus the optional glockenspiel/s) and a woodwind section of fifes and flutes.
 Bugles may also be carried by the woodwind section in keeping with British practice.

 Reserve drum and bugle corps, active till the late 1990s, were generally similar to the others but consisted of percussion similar to the corps of drums with the addition of multiple tenor drums and bugles and variants of the brass instrument family (trumpets, cornets, soprano bugles, tenor valved bugles, alto bugles, mellophones, French horn bugles, marching baritones and contrabass bugles).
 Many drum and bugle corps of the Canadian Cadet Organizations follow the practice of these bands.
 These formations formerly were present in active Army and Navy formations.

 Most brass and reed bands also form smaller ensembles to suit a variety of performance venues, including show bands, jazz ensembles, string quartets, rock bands, Celtic ensembles, brass quintets, woodwind quintets, parade bands, and Dixie bands.

 Performances

 Military bands in the Canadian Armed Forces perform as a marching band in parades, military parades, or seated, in concert, and play a part in military funeral, convocation, ceremonies such as Trooping the Colour, and parades.
 They participate in community events such as Remembrance Day parades and band concerts.
 Depending on location, bands wear a mix of authorized military service dress; such as ceremonial dress (including Highland dress), service dress, and operational dress.

 Military bands perform at military tattoos within and outside Canada, presenting musical mass performances, with choreographies and multi-media effects.
 The military bands play ceremonial and marching music, including the national anthems and patriotic songs.
 A concert band's repertoire includes original wind compositions, arrangements of orchestral compositions, light music, popular tunes and concert marches found in standard repertoire.

-Military festivals and tattoos situated in Canada include:
+Military festivals and tattoos in Canada include: